-If you are concerned about any aspect of your child's education, you should contact: Mrs Sharon Farrell (Headteacher) at the school.
+If you are concerned about any aspect of your child's education, you should contact: Mr Joss Andrews (Headteacher) at the school.

 The school's governing body has overall responsibility for the school and for ensuring the well-being of pupils and that all pupils receive an appropriate and high standard of education.
 The Headteacher is responsible for making decisions on a daily basis about the school's internal management and organisation.

 So you should contact the school if you are concerned about an issue such as: ·your child's academic progress ·special education needs provision ·your child's welfare ·bullying ·something that has happened in school.

 How do I complain to the school?

 First, we hope you will speak to the relevant member of staff as soon as you have a concern.
 This will be the class teacher.
 This informal approach is nearly always the quickest and most effective way of resolving your concerns.